kalnajslab-org/OBC_Simulator/README.md

 ## Log File Structure

 Each time an OBC Simulator session is successfully started, a directory under the `sessions/` directory is created.
-Each session's directory will be named according to the date: `session_DD-Mmm-YY_HH-MM-SS/`.
+Each session's directory will be named according to the date and instrument: `INST_DD-Mmm-YY_HH-MM-SS/`.

 ### Session Contents